 Analysts and price forecasts

 Analysts and Ford Motor price forecasts remain slightly bullish come 2021.
 Amongst 16 Wallstreet analysts, 9 have listed a Hold rating while 5 have determined a Buy rating.
-The average 12 month price target is at $9.05 a share.
-This suggests an upside potential of 3% from the current trading price.
+The average 12 month price target is at $9.48 a share.
+This suggests an downside of 15% from the current trading price.
 Here are some of the more recent price target forecasts from analysts at larger financial institutions:

-11/25/2020 Morgan Stanley – analysts at Morgan Stanley have downgraded their rating for Ford from Overweight to Equal Weight.
+01/29/2021 Morgan Stanley – analysts at Morgan Stanley have downgraded their rating for Ford from Equal Weight to Underweight.
 The company also reiterated their 12 month price target at $9 a share.

 10/29/2020 Bank of America – analysts at BoA boosted their 12 month price target from $9 to $10.50 a share.
 This suggests an upside potential of 19% from the current trading price.

 Ford does have a lower end price targets as low as $4.90 (36.6% potential loss).
-However, it is best that investors focus on the more recent and average price targets.
+However, when reviewing price targets the most recent provides better insight into the current consensus amongst institutions in comparison to older price targets.

 The primary area of financial concern going into 2021 is Ford’ motors rising debt levels.
 Ford Motor’s debt sits at $175.230 billion.
 When investors look at debt, they want to know two things.
 First, is debt, along with the D/E ratio rising or decreasing?
 Second, does the business have enough cash, not profit, to service its outstanding debt?
 In answer to the first question, Ford’s debt pile is increasing.
 For example, Ford’s debt is up 12% Year on Year (YoY).
 Not to mention their bearish D/E ratio of 567.9%.
 However, the main issue is that Ford’s cash reserves total $39.3 billion, creating a net debt of approximately $136 billion.
 If we stop here, we get the big picture in terms of debt.